Velius-Development/VeliusDocs/docs/guide/velius-script.md

 - Compare variable's values
 - Ask user for input

-Of course, Velius Script is able to do much more than that and gets updated frequently.
+Of course, Velius Script is able to do much more than just that and gets updated frequently.
 So to stay up to date for new Velius Script features, check out our [changelog](/custom_pages/changelog) after every update.

 ::: tip
 The changelog is also accessible on the [download page](/custom_pages/download).